JPeojakm/JP-HTML-mastery/README.md

-# HTML mastery
+# JP's HTML mastery
-This repo is for Intro coding journalist class by JP Li.
+This repo is a class assignment to practice HTML.
+It is due Sepetember 8th.